The new generation of industrial hot gas engines

 ]„We cannot solve our problems with the same thinking we used when we created them.“ (A. Einstein)

-From the Stirling engine to the Heat2Power Engine – The revolution of the externally heated high-performance heat engine for utilizing industrial waste heat and power generation during periods of low wind and solar output is based on a fundamentally restructured process that differs significantly from the classic Stirling principle.
+From the Stirling engine to the Heat2Power‑Engine – a new generation of externally heated, multi-cylinder, high-performance thermal power engines for industrial waste heat utilization and reliable energy supply, even during periods of low wind and solar output.
+The technology is based on an advanced system architecture that differs significantly from the classic Stirling principle.

 The cylinders are arranged linearly in a boxer configuration and connected by a